mouhamed-ali/node-email-verification/readme.md

 - [OS X](https://docs.docker.com/mac/started/)
 - [Linux](https://docs.docker.com/linux/started/)

-### Node

-You need to install node in your environment to build and run the application.

-[Node](https://nodejs.org/en/) is really easy to install & now include [NPM](https://npmjs.org/).
-You should be able to run the following command after the installation procedure below.

-    $ node --version
-    v0.10.24

-    $ npm --version
-    1.3.21

 ### SendGrid

-You need to create a send grid account to send emails to users of the app.
-You can create a free account from here :
+In order to send email to users, you have to create a send grid account (if you don't have one).
+To create a free account, check this :

 - https://signup.sendgrid.com/

-Then you have to create a new api key to be used after in the app.
+Then you have to create a new api key to be used in the app.
 Check this link to create a new one :

 - https://sendgrid.com/docs/ui/account-and-settings/api-keys/#creating-an-api-key

 When creating this api key, choose Full Access as permission.

-After generating it, use it to replace the environment variable named `SENDGRID_API_KEY` in the `docker-compose-yml` file and don't share is on the net of course.
+After generating it, use it to replace the environment variable named `SENDGRID_API_KEY` in the `docker-compose-yml` file and don't share it on the net of course.

 ## Install